-If you have been diagnosed with a cataract or are experiencing the decrease in vision associated with one, you will want a complete evaluation to help determine if a cataract is the problem and if it is time for it to be removed.
+If you have been diagnosed with cataracts or are experiencing the decrease in vision associated with one, you will want a complete evaluation to help determine if a cataract is the problem, and if it is time for it to be removed.
 Your cataract should be removed only when you feel it is causing problems with your vision.

 Click here to contact us for an evaluation.